Mint vs. Empower vs. YNAB

 So which app is the best?

-I use both Mint and Personal Capital regularly.
+I use both Mint and Empower regularly.
 If you're a money nerd like me, you should definitely sign up for both.
 If you want just one, Mint is your best choice.
 YNAB is good for people who want to keep the most detailed budget, but for most people, what you get free from Mint.com is more than adequate.

 In the end, the choice is up to you.